 Our goal is to provide you with the information that you and your family need to feel comfortable as partners and decision-makers in your health care, whether you are with us for outpatient services or inpatient care.
-We call that approach "Patient-and Family-Centered Care."
-In addition to the many resources provided at the MUSC Health Medical Center and on the MUSC Health website, we are providing data and information on a range of issues in three categories:
+We call that approach "Patient and Family Centered Care."
+In addition to the many resources provided at the MUSC Health Medical Center and on the MUSC Health website, we are providing data and information on a range of issues in four categories:

 And we want to be completely transparent.
 You can review the data here and determine how it affects you.
 Since scientific data can be difficult to interpret, we have provided additional explanations where necessary.